 Special note about materials

 Instructor will provide all supplies, including rounded, backed mini text blocks.
 Students are welcome to work on their own text blocks instead, but note that endbands must be sewn prior to casing in or before the cords are fixed into boards.
 Endband silk will provided in a limited range of colors.
 If you need a specific color for a text block you bring, you are welcome to supply your own.

 After registration, you'll receive a list of materials to bring with you.
-Please plan ahead and bring this MANDATORY: finishing press (a collapsible travel model is available from Chester Creek Press the small size is adequate).
+Please bring a finishing press if at all possible.

 There will not be a handout for this workshop.
 I recommend Greenfield, Jane and Hille, Jenny.
 Endbands from East to West: How to Work Them.
 New Castle, Delaware: Oak Knoll Press, 2017.
 An earlier version of this publication would also be fine.